Southern DHB Māori Mental Health

 Child / tamariki, Youth / rangatahi, Adult / pakeke, Older adult / kaumātua

 Te Oranga Tonu Tanga Referrals:

 Referrals received through self-referral, GP, Mental Health Services and Māori Health Providers.
-If you are a current (SDHB) Mental Health service user, you can request through either your Psychiatrist or Case Manager to be referred to our service.
+If you are a current (SDHB) Mental Health service user, you can request through either your Psychiatrist or Key Worker to be referred to our service.
 There is an expectation that you are currently receiving support from a registered mental health professional and that you meet the criteria for entry into the service.

 You can request a referral form from Te Oranga Tonu Tanga.

 Once we have received your referral a Kaioranga Hauora Māori will contact you to arrange a suitable time and place for your first meeting.